ccjmne/blog/content/flight-manual/web-media-user-preferences.md

 > This isn't limited to style sheets or even `<link>` elements: you can use it
 > anywhere.
 For example, it may find purpose in `<picture>` elements to serve
 > different images based on many things, such as your user's preference in terms
-> of contrast, whether their device is in portrait or landscape mode, etc...
+> of contrast, whether their device is in portrait or landscape mode, _et cet._
 >
 > ```html
 > <picture>